cau-placc/ml-ghc-language-plugin/README.md

 ## Compatibility

-This plugin only works with GHC 8.10.1 and cannot be used with other versions.
+This plugin only works with a specific GHC 9.1 commit and cannot be used with other versions.
+It will be updated to 9.2, as soon as that GHC is released

 ## Using the plugin
 The plugin can be activated within a module by adding both